 Objective of this course is to examine the development of agriculture from the seventeenth to the mid-twentieth centuries.
 Particular emphasis is placed upon North American changes.
 Students are encouraged to carry out local historical field work.
-The course also involves work with the NSAC Archival and Historic Collections.
+The course may involve work with the NSAC Archival and Historic Collections.
 Students must write a major term paper.
+This paper is the course's only source of evaluation.

-Winter semester - Individual supervision.
+Winter semester - Individual supervision, at times decided by the instructor and student.